Homotopy theory with bornological coarse spaces: Coarse K -homology

 Since $ (D_{\alpha})_{\alpha\in A}$ is a partition we see that $\phi$ is a homomorphism of $C^{*}$-algebras.

-If $B$ is a bounded subset of $X$, then where $V\subseteq X$ is some measurable subset which contains $U[B]$ and is bounded.
+If $B$ is a bounded subset of $X$, then where $V$ is some measurable subset of $X$ which contains $U[B]$ and is bounded.
 Such a~$V$ exists due to {Assumption~\ref{edgeuzuwgfwuefoi0}} and the compatibility of $\cB$ and $\cC$.
 Because of {Assumption~\ref{edgeuzuwgfwuefoi2}} we know that $\chi_V H$ is separable, and therefore $H(B)$ is separable.
-So $L^2(X,\mu)$ is an $X$-controlled Hilbert space.
+So $L^2(X,\mu)$ is an $X$-controlled Hilbert space. {By construction it is determined on points.}

 We continue the example of our Riemannian manifold.
 We show that we can apply the construction above in order to turn $H=L^{2}(M,E)$ into an $M$-controlled Hilbert space.
 The measure space $(M,\cR^{Borel},\mu)$ with the Borel $\sigma$-algebra $\cR^{Borel}$ and the Riemannian volume measure $\mu$ clearly satisfies the Assumptions \ref{edgeuzuwgfwuefoi0}, \ref{edgeuzuwgfwuefoi1} and \ref{edgeuzuwgfwuefoi2}.